ArtemSharypov/4580-research-project/README.md

 In addition to rsearch on the topic, the main deliverable for this project is the completion of the following SEED seceurity lab: http://www.cis.syr.edu/~wedu/seed/Labs_12.04/Networking/Firewall_Minix/Firewall_Minix.pdf

+From the syracruse university SEED lab prompt: "In this lab, students need to implement a packet filter for Minix.
+We will call it minifirewall.
+This firewall consists of two components: policy configuration and packet filtering."

 For detailed information on the topic please refer to our project report included in this repository.
 We had a lot of completing this lab and I hope you enjoy the content we've provided :)